slimphp/Slim-Website/docs/v3/features/templates.md

 You are not limited to the `Twig-View` and `PHP-View` components.
-You can use any PHP template system provided that you ultimately write the rendered template output to the PSR 7 Response object's body.
+You can use any PHP template system provided that you ultimately write the rendered template output to the PSR-7 Response object's body.